 Why the Speed of the x16 Slot is Important

 While there are very few devices that can leverage the very high throughput rate of an x16 slot, there are two instances where the speed of the x16 space can matter:

 - When using an NVMe SSD expansion card

 1. Graphics Card and x16 Speed

-The newer top of the line graphics cards such as from the NVIDIA RTX 3000 series or from the AMD Radeon 6000 series or newer require PCIe 4.0 to work at optimal performance.
+The newer top-of-the-line graphics cards, such as the NVIDIA RTX 3000 series, the AMD Radeon 6000 series, or more contemporary ones, require PCIe 4.0 to perform optimally.

-If you were to use these cards on an x16 slot conforming to an older version i.e version 3.0 or 2.0, they WILL work, albeit at a slightly reduced performance.
+If you used these cards on an x16 slot conforming to an older version, i.e., version 3.0 or 2.0, they would work, albeit at a slightly reduced performance.
 This is due to the lower bandwidth carried by the older slots.

-As can be seen above, in certain applications like with the DaVinci Resolve, the PCIe 4.0 RTX 3090 works at a slightly reduced performance when inserted in PCIe 3.0 slot.
+As seen above, in specific applications like the DaVinci Resolve, the PCIe 4.0 RTX 3090 performs slightly less when inserted in PCIe 3.0 slot.
 The performance incrementally decreases as the card is inserted into older PCIe 2.0 or 1.0 slots due to their lower speeds.

 PugetSystems concludes this study by saying that for applications where the graphics card is being worked constantly, the speed of the slot impacted due to its version does affect the overall performance of the graphics card.

 Another critical inference that can be reached from the graph above is that inserting an older PCIe device (Titan RTX 24 PCIe 3.0) into the newer PCIe 4.0 slot would not result in higher performance.
 Hence the PCIe version of the device/card also impacts the overall speed of the interface and not just the slot itself.